aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 *Part of a response, showing how likely it is that food outlets will get a higher, ‘compliant’ score*

 This technology was first described on a government platform to list algorithms that are used in the public sector: the [Algorithmic Transparency Recording Standard](https://www.gov.uk/government/publications/algorithmic-transparency-template).
-It was launched as a pilot in late 2021 by two government offices that work on data.
+It was launched as a trial in late 2021 by two government offices that work on data.

 The details of just [six algorithms](https://www.gov.uk/government/collections/algorithmic-transparency-reports) were published the following year and publication resumed early this year with the details of [an algorithm developed](https://www.gov.uk/government/publications/cabinet-office-automated-digital-document-review) for the Cabinet Office.